Wilson13/Wilson13/README.md

 - 💼 I am mainly a backend engineer by trade
 - 💬 Ask me about projects I have worked on as they are not open source
 - 👯 I’m looking to collaborate on interesting backend software engineering projects
+- 📷 I take photographs for the fun of it.

 <h2> Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>